INSURING YOUR HOME

 - elemental estimating.

 The cost-per-square-metre calculation estimates an average cost per square metre to rebuild your home.
-While it’s a quick way to estimate your level of insurance, it can be inaccurate in terms of actual replacement costs.
+While it’s a quick way to estimate your level of insurance needed, it may not accurately reflect the actual replacement costs.

-The elemental estimating method provides a much more detailed assessment of your home and belongings, as it considers things like:
+The elemental estimating method offers a much more detailed assessment of your home and belongings, considering additional factors such as:

-- period of construction (e.g. Victorian, Federation or contemporary)
+- construction period (e.g. Victorian, Federation or contemporary)

-- construction quality (e.g. quality or prestigious) and materials used, and
+- construction quality and materials used (e.g. high-quality or prestigious), and

-- other features such as bathrooms, garages, balconies, lighting, heating and security systems.
+- additional features including bathrooms, garages, balconies, lighting, heating and security systems.

-Even if your home sum insured is accurate, costs can unexpectedly spike if there is a shortage of materials, or a rush on building services following a natural disaster.
-Some premium Home and Contents Insurance policies — including GIO’s — will offer you a safety net above the home sum insured amount.
+Even if your home sum insured is up to date, costs can unexpectedly spike if there is a shortage of materials or a rush on building services following a natural disaster.
+To help with these additional unexpected costs, GIO offers a safety net in addition to the home sum insured amount.

 GIO’s Platinum Home and Contents Insurance is designed to cover your home and contents against various forms of damage, from bushfire and floods to theft and vandalism.
 Along with providing our highest level of cover for loss or damage for insured events, GIO Platinum Home and Contents Insurance will also pay up to a further 30% of your home sum insured amount to: